 Blue Star Museums offer free admission to active-duty military personnel and their families from Memorial Day to Labor Day.
 Click HERE for more information.

-Communities across the United States will celebrate their museums September 28, 2013.
-Participating museums will provide free or reduced admission and other special activities during this event, which is organized by the Smithsonian Magazine.
-Many of Utah’s museums are free every day.
+Communities across the United States celebrated their museums September 28, 2013.
+Participating museums provided free or reduced admission and other special activities during this event, organized by Smithsonian Magazine.
+Many of Utah’s participating museums are free every day.
+Check back in the spring for information about Museum Day Live 2014.
 Photo credit Arianne Cope.

-The museum performance goals program encourages museums to become more professional through a self study that covers eight vital museum programs: purpose and structure, staff, finance, facilities, collections and conservation, exhibitions, education and public relations.
+The museum performance goals program encourages museums to reach new standards of excellence through a self-study that covers eight vital museum programs: purpose and structure, staff, finance, facilities, collections and conservation, exhibitions, education and public relations.

 Certificate of Museum Practice

 The Certificate of Museum Practice recognizes a significant investment in museum professionals’ development.
 This non-academic certificate is recognized by Utah Arts & Museums and the Utah Museums Association.
-Two certificates have been awarded, and the program is currently being redesigned to allow participants to apply a greater variety of training toward the certificate.
+Five certificates have been awarded, and the program is currently being redesigned to allow participants to apply a greater variety of training toward the certificate.
+Contact us at firstname.lastname@example.org for more information.

 Museum Grants help museums develop and execute projects to increase knowledge of professional skills in accepted museum practices; to better preserve, exhibit, and interpret their collections; and to better serve their communities.